 Unfortunately, the weather was extremely dry last year with little chance to find mushrooms in the wild.
-My family are not only passionate pickers but great mushrooms eaters as well, and though they prefer wild mushrooms to cultivated ones, they never say no to a rich, flavourful oyster mushroom soup.
-My long-time, tried & tested recipe that I want to share with you now is also very simple.
+My family are not only passionate pickers but great mushrooms eaters as well, and though they prefer wild mushrooms to cultivated ones, they never say no to an oyster mushroom soup.
+Here is our tried and tested recipe.

 Creamy Oyster Mushroom Soup